A-Croshaw/cosbranok/README.md

  * There is an image for the background for the events.html and contact.html

- * The image is used on these to pages because there are larger gaps between the content, so with the picture it takes away  these areas of block colour and give the user an more exciteble experince.
+ * The image is used on these two pages because there are larger gaps between the content, so with the picture it takes away these areas of block colour and gives the user a more excitable experience.

 ![Background-Image](documents/readme-images/image16.webp)